hypothesis/h/docs/api/design/bulk-api/index.md

 * Specify item type, action, payload
 * Support multiple actions
 * Upsert everywhere
-* New items can reference each other, even when they don't ids yet
 * We need to be able to associate return bodies with the original items
 * Some limits or handling of pagination